rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 ### Technical and architecture details

-HA for Cloud Databases relies on [MHA for MySQL](https://code.google.com/p/mysql-master-ha/) functionality for source monitoring, automatic failover, and replica promotion.
+HA for Cloud Databases relies on [Master High Availability (MHA) for MySQL](https://code.google.com/p/mysql-master-ha/) functionality for source monitoring, automatic failover, and replica promotion.
 The [replication setup is